archfirst/angular-template/README.md

     /index.html
 ```

 The `src` folder contains only the source for the AngularJS client application.
-It treats all 3 web technologies (HTML, CSS and JavaScript) as a first class citizens and arranges them into logical modules.
-At the highest level you will find the main html, css (well scss) and js files:
+It treats all 3 web technologies (HTML, CSS and JavaScript) as first class citizens and arranges them into logical modules.
+At the highest level you will find the main html, css (well, scss) and js files:

 - `index.html`
 - `app.scss`